Pylons/pyramid/docs/tutorials/bfgwiki/installation.rst

 Making a Project
 ================

-:mod:`repoze.bfg` supplies a variety of templates to generate sample projects.
+Your next step is to create a project.  :mod:`repoze.bfg` supplies a variety of templates to generate sample projects.
 For this tutorial, we will use the :term:`ZODB` -oriented template named ``bfg_zodb``.

 The below instructions assume your current working directory is the "virtualenv" named "bigfntut".